anshugupta27/Netflix-Gpt/README.md

 - GPT Search bar
 - (BONUS) Multi-language feature in out App
 - Integrate GPT API
+- Added .env file to store the credentials and have to store .env on server

 # Features
 - Login/Sign Up